CookingApps/CookingApps/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Alright+let's+do+this+one+last+time;My+name+is+Ayobami+Masterpiece;and+I+cooookkk+for+a+living🔥&font=poppins&width=700&height=60&color=FF4D4D&size=24&duration=4000)](https://git.io/typing-svg)

-## A Chef
+## Meet the Chef

-<p>I love building software products that solve real problems and impact lives.
+<p>I build scalable systems and real-world products that solve problems and impact lives.
 Yeah, that’s basically it.
 It’s kind of cool, innit?
 That superpower of turning boring lines of jargon into something real — watching it come to life… and sometimes watching it break too lol.
 But yeah, you keep bringing it back to life.</p>

-<p>I have 5 years of experience doing this — building mobile apps, websites, APIs… pretty much anything that runs on code.</p>
+<p>>I have 5 years of experience doing this — building mobile apps, websites, APIs… pretty much anything that runs on code. </p>

 <p>I high-key love drones and robots, so yeah, I’m diving into that space too.</p>